rgeraldes24/solc/docs/internals/layout_in_storage.rst

 .. note::
-     The layout of state variables in storage is considered to be part of the external interface of Solidity due to the fact that storage pointers can be passed to libraries.
+     The layout of state variables in storage is considered to be part of the external interface of Hyperion due to the fact that storage pointers can be passed to libraries.
 This means that any change to the rules outlined in this section is considered a breaking change of the language and due to its critical nature should be considered very carefully before being executed.
 In the event of such a breaking change, we would want to release a